Scalar field dark matter and dark energy: a hybrid model for the dark sector

 Dark matter (DM) and DE make up the so-called dark sector.
 It is a major goal of cosmology to illuminate their properties and origins.
 There is a plethora of phenomenological proposals for DM, motivated by theories beyond the standard model of particle physics.
 Candidates for DM range from weakly interacting massive particles to light scalar fields; see, \textit{e.g.} \cite{Jungman:1995df,Bertone:2004pz,Holman:1982tb,Blumenthal:1984bp,KolbWimplzilla1,Hlozek:2014lca,Marsh:2015xka,Ballesteros:2016euj,Hlozek:2017zzf,Roszkowski:2017nbc} and references therein.
 DE is often seen as a separate issue, not related to DM.
-In this work, we propose a shared origin for the dark sector as two scalar fields driven by a shared potential energy $V$.
+In this work, we propose a shared origin for the dark sector as two scalar fields driven by a shared potential energy $V$\footnote{Models in which DM and DE are both scalar fields have been considered e.g. in \cite{DAmico:2016jbm,CarrilloGonzalez:2017cll,Benisty:2018qed,Brandenberger:2019jfh,Brandenberger:2020gaz,Johnson:2020gzn,Sa:2021eft,Johnson:2021wou}.}.
 Our choice for the potential energy is the one used in hybrid inflation \cite{Lindehybridinflation}, allowing for a hierarchy of masses for DM and DE, which we discuss in more detail in the next Section.
 The DM field is identified with the heavier field, and its mass is set by the expectation value of the DE field, corresponding to the flat direction of the potential.
 We will show that the DE field is limited to changing very slowly under these conditions.
 One consequence of the theory proposed is that the current period of accelerated expansion is transient.
 In the future, both fields will settle at the actual minimum, for which the potential energy vanishes.
 The subsequent evolution of the Universe is then determined by other factors, such as the curvature of space.

 The paper is organised as follows: In Section~\ref{sec:model}, we present the model.
 The conditions on the model parameter are discussed in Section~\ref{sec:param}.
 To study the cosmological background dynamics and calculate the evolution of perturbations, we develop a fluid description for the DM field in Section~\ref{sec:fluid}.
 In Section~\ref{sec:eqs}, we describe the evolution of the Universe and the predictions for the CMB anisotropies and large-scale structures spectra.
 The results and phenomenology of the model are discussed in Section~\ref{sec:results}.
 We conclude in Section~\ref{sec:conc}.